HDLahlou/robotics_final_project/README.md

 Coming from similar backgrounds in game design, our team hopes to produce a game using our knowledge of robotics algorithms.
 Our current idea is most similar to a survival game: the player operates one TurtleBot in a dark maze while another "monster" bot tries to approach the player.
+The monster knows the maze and the player's position at any time.
 A creature of the dark, this monster cannot stay in the glow of the player's flashlight; thus, the monster bot has to be smart in planning its path to the player.
 We aim to implement such path-finding using the A* search algorithm coupled with sensory controls, a combination we've formulated as LASER: the Light A* Search Evasion Routine.

-For my one week [graduating student] project milestones, I've tried to lay the groundwork for environment creation and sensory robot controls, which are described in the following section.

 ## How to Run LASER